JibachhhMahto764/Bloggie/README.md

 4. Configure your database settings in `config.php`.
 5. Host the website on your server.

-For detailed installation instructions, please refer to the [Installation Guide](docs/INSTALLATION.md).

 ## Contributing

 We welcome contributions to make Bloggie even better.
 If you'd like to contribute, please follow these guidelines: